chvenkatesh1118/shell-scripting1/README.md

 #! is called as She-bang , It denotes path of interpreter.
 Also ensures the code that is present in the file executes with that interpreter.
 It has to be in the very first line

 ```

+## RoboShop Project

+1. Keep all components in one script
+        Problem: We need to run only one component in one server
+2. Make Individual scripts for each component
+        Problem: Making inividual may not make the code DRY(Dont repeat Yourself)

+Solution: Use single script, But call individual script on provided input